 For sites of >2ha, the Council have examined other Staffordshire authorities suggested by the SHELAA Housing Panel at the 13th November meeting.
-Lichfield apply a 60% developable area threshold on sites of 2 hectares or above10.
-Cannock apply a 75% developable area threshold on sites of 2 hectares or above, noting that they have far more 'medium scale' sites closer to the 2 hectare threshold than Lichfield, albeit acknowledging that sites significantly below this threshold may have a net developable area as low as 60%11.
+Lichfield apply a 60% developable area threshold on sites of 2 hectares or above 10.
+Cannock apply a 75% developable area threshold on sites of 2 hectares or above, noting that they have far more 'medium scale' sites closer to the 2 hectare threshold than Lichfield, albeit acknowledging that sites significantly below this threshold may have a net developable area as low as 60% 11.

 For the purposes of South Staffordshire's Site Allocations Document (SAD), which allocates numerous 'medium scale' sites, it is not considered appropriate to apply a 60% developable area assumption to each site of 2ha or above.
-Many of the sites nearer the 2ha threshold have https://www.cannockchasedc.gov.uk/sites/default/files/final_cannock_chase_shlaa_to_p ublish_october_2017_0.pdf been viability tested assuming a developable area assumption of 70%, and all allocation site promoters have confirmed deliverable capacity in line with this assumption.
+Many of the sites nearer the 2ha threshold have been viability tested assuming a developable area assumption of 70%, and all allocation site promoters have confirmed deliverable capacity in line with this assumption.
 However, the Council recognises that the SAD is delivering many small sites near to the 2ha threshold and in reviewing the Local Plan larger sites may be relied upon, meaning a more conservative approach to developable areas may be appropriate.